-Based on the average exchange rate for 2019, the British pound depreciated by -19.7% against the US dollar since 2015 and declined by -4.5% from 2018 to 2019.
-The UK’s weaker local currency make British exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2020, the British pound depreciated by -5.3% against the US dollar since 2016 and increased by 0.4% from 2019 to 2020.
+The UK’s stronger local currency in 2020 make British exports paid for in slightly weaker US dollars relatively less expensive for international buyers.

-From a continental perspective, over half of the United Kingdom exports by value were delivered to fellow European countries while 23.2% were sold to Asian importers.
-The UK shipped another 17.3% worth of goods to North American importers.
-Smaller percentages went to Africa (2.3%), Oceania (1.4%) led by Australia and New Zealand, then Latin America excluding Mexico but including the Caribbean (1.3%).
+From a continental perspective, 54.1% of exports by value from the United Kingdom were delivered to fellow European countries compared to 46.1% for European Union members.
+In addition, 21.2% were sold to Asian importers.
+United Kingdom shipped another 16.5% worth of goods to North America.
+Smaller percentages went to Africa (2.1%), Oceania led by Australia and New Zealand (1.5%) then Latin America excluding Mexico but including the Caribbean (1.3%).

 United Kingdom’s Top 10 Exports

-The United Kingdom’s top 10 exports accounted for over two-thirds (69.6%) of the overall value of its global shipments.
+The United Kingdom’s top 10 exports accounted for roughly two-thirds (67.1%) of the overall value of its global shipments.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of UK’s Most Valuable Export Products further down near the bottom of this article.